 After you have changed your MAC address, disconnect and reconnect to the wireless access point.
 Doing this will grab a new IP address and, since the router’s data table already has 5c:ac:4c:84:d0:65 associated with the .95 IP address, this is the IP address you should now have.
 Because the router keeps track of who has paid by MAC address, you should now be able to access the Internet, bypassing the login and payment pages.

 Some notes when choosing to do this.
-First, connecting to the Internet without paying can be a gray area in regards to morality.
+First, connecting to the Internet without paying can be a gray area in regard to morality.
 The gray area is enhanced by the fact that the MAC address you choose to spoof will be kicked offline.
 By spoofing another user’s MAC address, both your connection and the other user’s connection will go up and down.
 This technique works best in longer stay areas such as an Iraq deployment or a hotel, since a user may not always be online the same time as you, therefore giving you a more stable connection.
 Another consideration is the list of MAC addresses after issuing the arp command.
 Not all addresses that show in your arp cache will have paid to access the Internet.
 Many times, a user’s wireless card will connect to a network automatically without the user’s knowledge.
 Because of this, you may have to try more than one MAC address.

 — by Ashes